Apostles of Infinite Love: History

 After the election of Pope Paul VI in the Catholic Church, Michel Collin denounced him as an antipope.
 The Saint-Jovite community grew rapidly in the first years of the Second Vatican Council, exceeding 300 people in 1966.
 Throughout the 1960s, the Apostles of Infinite Love protested against the changes in the Catholic Church, as well as the secularisation occurring in Canada, especially issues related to "the change of gender roles" and the "increasing number of schools and hospitals [that] moved from church to government."

 Since the 1960s, the Order of Magnificat of the Mother of God has accepted male and female religious, who make vows of "poverty, chastity, and obedience" and live under the Rule for the Apostles of the Latter Times, which they hold to be given by Our Lady of La Salette in 1846.

-In 1967, Collin announced that he had been divinely instructed to bypass Tremblay as his designated successor; but in 1968, Tremblay declared that he had mystically been made Pope under the name of Gregory XVII and, in the following year, Collin acknowledged that Tremblay was now Pope.
+In 1967, Collin claimed that he had been divinely instructed to bypass Tremblay as his designated successor; but in 1968, Tremblay claimed that he had mystically been made Pope under the name of Gregory XVII and, in the following year, Collin claimed that Tremblay was now Pope.
 In France, Collin's movement broke up into different factions some years after his death in 1974.

 In Guadeloupe, the Apostles of Infinite Love established two convents, including one at Pointe-à-Pitre, which became a place of pilgrimage after a girl in 1977 claimed to see a Marian apparition from Our Lady of Tears that lamented apostasy in the Catholic Church.

 Since the 1970s, the Apostles of Infinite Love has established a presence in various parts of the globe, including Guadeloupe, Guatemala, the Dominican Republic, Italy, France, South Africa, and the United States.

+Its Antipope Gregory XVIII was crowned in 2012.

 Controversies

-From 1978 to 2001, the movement was sued because of alleged abuses, including rape, extortion, and sexual abuse.
-Its millenarianism, apocalypticism, and its rejection of the world contributed to qualify it as a cult in the Francophone press.
+From 1978 to 2001, the religious group was sued because of alleged abuses, including rape, extortion, and sexual abuse.
+Its millenarianism, apocalypticism, and its rejection of the world has led to frequent characterization of the group as a cult.
 In 1999, 100 police officers raided their reclusive community in St. Jovite.
 The co-accused was Reynald Huot, aka Father André.
 In 2001, the public prosecutor abandoned all charges against Jean-Gaston Tremblay after a 34-year investigation.

-In 2005, the city of Brébeuf obtained a decree from the Quebec government allowing it to expropriate the land of the religious community.
+In 2005, the city of Brébeuf obtained a decree from the Quebec government allowing it to expropriate the land of the religious group.

+In 2011, the Apostles of Infinite Love once again attracted attention after a French Canadian Novice at the group's East Flatbush convent, Mary Turcotte, claimed that she had been raped by a Black man.
+After a police investigation began, Turcotte recanted her claim, with some media outlets claiming that she had made the accusation to cover up a consensual relationship with a Brooklyn local.
+Turcotte was later recalled to the group's headquarters in Quebec.